 Art became an arena for political debate where the psychotic citizen could project all his fear onto a scapegoat, chosen by a mob to which man gave his time, vote and money to distance himself from his own emotions.
 But the mammoth hunters still dreamed of a different world where life and death, just like the seasons, were parts of a perpetual cycle.

 The Industrial revolution distorted man’s day and night rhythm, with the tyranny of the clock.
 The event horizon became an artificial landscape of squares where the body was forced into a pattern of flesh carved and used for labor.

-The skilled artisan was no longer required, because machines needed mass-educated operators in the same size and shape.
+The skilled artisan was no longer required, because machines needed mass-educated operators of the same size and shape.
 The psychotic citizen dissolved into the mass-psychotic mob.
 Man, who ignored his instincts and his emotions, stopped listen to his entire sense of self.

-Art became a fine-calibrated tool for group-think, where the individual artist no longer mattered as more than a figurehead for any given mob that competed for political and economic influence.
+Art became a fine-calibrated tool for group-think, where the individual artist no longer mattered as more than a figurehead for any given mob that competed for political and financial influence.
 Only the mammoth hunters knew of a different world far away from the steel mills and charcoal mines.

 Fiction vs Reality

 The Russian Revolution, the Anglo-American Empire and the rise of multinational corporations, finally, completed the transformation of the psychotic citizen into mob and created its first imaginary identity, where reality itself was replaced by the fictive cornucopia of the progressive state and the commercial ad.

 The event horizon shrunk to a bubble around the mob when it learned that life (that was deleted upon death) at best was a social construct, and only the dream of having its name on the top ten charts could provide it with a few short seconds of imaginary existence as a hypothetic individual.